sjsu-library/unionist/_items/unionist--text-0045.md

 articleType:
 volume: '1'
 issue: '2'
+transcription: |-
-transcription: "“The Blue Laws of Connecticut have become Black.
+  “The Blue Laws of Connecticut have become Black.
 We learn from the Norwich Courier, that Miss Prudence Crandall was arrested on Thursday for the heinous offence, in the eye of the Connecticut law-givers, of instructing a few colored girls not belonging to the State.
 Not obtaining bonds, she was committed to jail.”—
-  <em>Worcester Yeoman.</em>"
+  <em>Worcester Yeoman.</em>
 scholarlyNotes:
 commentary: The Blue Laws were restrictions to activity on the Sabbath.
 Lists of the Connecticut Blue Laws were often exaggerated or outright invented.
 However, as a